The Worlds Healthiest Foods : Cod Liver Oil

 Where to buy

-The best brand available through some research seems to be Green Pastures blue ice cod liver oil, which can be found here:
+The best brand available at the moment is Green Pastures blue ice cod liver oil, which can be found here:

 However, because I live in Canada eh, the shipping price is outrageous and I refuse to pay half of my products price in shipping.
 Nordic Naturals seems to be second best choice and does sell a no flavor (preferable) cod liver oil with its vitamin A and D intact.